 To the reporter who interviewed me for an article today:

-Your question was, “Why aren’t children getting tested (given the pervasiveness of lead exposure)?”
+Your question was, “Why aren’t children getting tested (given the pervasiveness of Lead exposure)?”
 I gave you some short answers in our call — but here’s my longer answer.

 “Why aren’t children getting tested for Lead?”

-- If you don’t think your children are “at risk”, you won’t get them tested.
+- If you don’t think your children are “at risk,” you won’t get them tested.

 - If your doctor doesn’t think your children are “at risk” they’ll never recommend testing.

-- However, if both you and your doctor know that in reality all children are “at risk” of Lead-poisoning – you WILL get tested!
+- However, if both you and your doctor know that in reality, all children are “at risk” of Lead poisoning, you WILL get tested!

-Comparing Lead to CoViD-19.
+Comparing Lead to COVID-19

-Exposure is the common thread.
+Exposure is the Common Thread

-Lead is an unbelievably toxic substance… the amount of Lead it takes to poison a child is literally microscopic; a child does not need to play with, touch or eat a paint chip to be poisoned.
+Lead is an unbelievably toxic substance.
+The amount of Lead it takes to poison a child is literally microscopic; a child does not need to play with, touch, or eat a paint chip to be poisoned.
 While (rarely) children can be poisoned from ingesting a paint chip, the idea that it takes “eating paint chips” to poison a child is a myth.
 Just living in an older building and breathing the invisible Lead-contaminated micro-dust perpetually created from old (commonly-Lead-painted) original windows and doors is enough to poison ANY child.

-Today “CoViD-19” has about a 3% positivity rate in New York City and schools are being shut down.
+Today “COVID-19” has about a 3% positivity rate in New York City and schools are being shut down.

-- Lead-poisoning causes irreversible (permanent) brain damage, and impacts every system of the body.
+- Lead poisoning causes irreversible (permanent) brain damage, and impacts every system of the body.

 - Lead is an extremely neurotoxic poison.

-- If you set the bar at an appropriately low Blood Lead Level (BLL) — a level that has been confirmed to cause long-term harm like a BLL of 2.0 micrograms of Lead per deciliter of blood or thereabouts, Lead likely has at least a thirty percent positivity rate in cities like New York —30% positivity or higher!
+- If you set the bar at an appropriately low Blood Lead Level (BLL) — a level that has been confirmed to cause long-term harm like a BLL of 2.0 micrograms of Lead per deciliter of blood or thereabouts — Lead likely has at least a thirty percent positivity rate in cities like New York (30% positivity or higher)!

 Kids are not getting tested because the majority of people think it’s not “their” problem.

-“Why children are not getting tested” is actually one of the main issues I’ve been trying to address with my advocacy work these past 13+ years (since I started being a publicly vocal advocate for childhood Lead-poisoning prevention and awareness in 2007, two years after my children were poisoned.)
+“Why children are not getting tested” is actually one of the main issues I’ve been trying to address with my advocacy work these past 13+ years (since I started being a publicly vocal advocate for childhood Lead-poisoning prevention and awareness in 2007, two years after my children were poisoned).

-Fundamentally the bigger question is:
+Fundamentally, the bigger question is:

 How can you change societal perceptions …

-- … so everyone gets tested?
+- … So that everyone gets tested?

-- … so the true scope of the number of poisoned kids is revealed?…
+- … So the true scope of the number of poisoned kids is revealed?…

-- … so people collectively are forced to wake up and give a shit? & …
+- … So people collectively are forced to wake up and give a shit?

-- … so real change happens in terms of Lead-hazards awareness; safe renovation and remediation of older houses, schools, bridges, and other structures; consumer goods regulation; and global regulations and limits on the mining, refining, manufacture, and recycling of Lead.?
+- … So real change happens in terms of Lead-hazards awareness; safe renovation and remediation of older houses, schools, bridges, and other structures; consumer goods regulation, and global regulations and limits on the mining, refining, manufacture, and recycling of Lead?

 - Test consumer goods and share those results freely with the public.
 If someone sees that their dishes or other cherished personal items have unsafe levels of Lead, they may be motivated to dig deeper into the issue and learn more about the concern.

-- Make it personal; share personal stories.
+- Make it personal by sharing personal stories.
 With my “Ten Minutes with Tamara” YouTube series (& my film), I am sharing stories from the mouths of parents of Lead-poisoned kids.
 Personal stories are always more compelling and engaging — especially to young parents eagerly scouring the Web, seeking effective and proven ways to protect their children in our post-industrial toxicant-laden world.
 Knowing that other smart, caring, well-educated parents are dealing with the aftermath of their children being poisoned helps parents new to the issue to not feel so guilty and alone in this journey.

 Some additional links that I promised to share with the reporter:

-- A supporting piece about the above — written in 1971 (when I was two!)
+- A supporting piece about the above — written in 1971 (when I was two!).

-- My video of my recent interview with my 15-year-old son, Avi (talking about the impact of Lead exposure on him personally.)
+- My video of my recent interview with my 15-year-old son, Avi (talking about the impact of Lead exposure on him personally).

 - The link to a free, fine-cut screener of my entire film (for readers who have not watched it yet).

 - The link to the Economic Impact Report about the health cost impacts of childhood Lead exposure (conservative estimate.)
-Dr. Leonardo Trasand, NYU Medical Center
+Dr. Leonardo Trasand, NYU Medical Center.

-- The article I wrote about the impacts of trace low-level Lead-exposure on women of childbearing age (discussing the work of Dr. Felicia Rabito at Tulane).
+- The article I wrote about the impacts of trace low-level Lead exposure on women of childbearing age (discussing the work of Dr. Felicia Rabito at Tulane).